 But the interest rate and the APR aren’t the same things.
 The APR reflects what you’ll pay in interest and fees.
 Understanding which costs represent your interest rate and APR allows you to distinguish better the amount you will pay in interest rate fees, business closing costs, and other fees.
 Let's dig deeper into the differences and how they affect your small business loan.

-So if, for example, you are getting a business loan with a principal of $100,000 and your interest rate is 8%, you’d be charged 8% on your loan balance each period.
-Your balance starts at $100,000 and decreases as you make payments.
+For instance, if you have a business loan with a principal of $100,000 and an interest rate of 8%, this interest is added to every dollar of your loan balance each period.
+This means that your opening balance begins at $100,000 and decreases as you make payments.

-- Your business's financial situation.
-Lenders may charge higher interest rates if your business isn't making as much profit as it should or if your credit score is low.
+• Your business's financial situation.
+A lender could impose higher interest rates if your business isn't generating expected profit or if you have a low credit score.

 You won't pay all your fees immediately when you take out a loan.
-These fees will be spread out over the entire duration of your loan, and your lender will add them to the interest rate.
+These fees, including underwriting process fees, lending costs, and even appraisal fees, will be spread out over the entire duration of your loan.
+Various banking institutions incorporate them into your interest rate, constructing what's known as your total acquisition cost for the loan

 As with interest rate charges, business loan fees can also be charged as a percentage of your principal.
-When you add fees and the interest rate together, you get the Annual Percentage Rate or APR.
+The combination of these fees alongside the interest rate forms the Annual Percentage Rate or APR.

 While most financial institutions will lump closing fees together and present them as one number, it's good to understand each business loan fee and its role.
-So let's look at different types of loan fees that are applicable for a small business loan.
+This includes the referral fee, a one-time charge applied by online lending marketplaces for referring you to one of their lending partners.
+So, we dive into the world of business loan closing costs, examining varying types of loan fees, including referral fees, that are applicable for a small business loan.

 When you look for business funding and apply for a loan, you might be charged a loan application fee.
 This one-time fee covers the cost of processing your application, getting the necessary documents, and analyzing your credit score.

 Origination fees are usually a percentage of your total loan amount.
-Your origination fee could be as low as 0.5% or as high as 2%.
+Your origination fee could be as low as 0.5% or as high as 5% in some cases higher, if its a "hard money" business funding product.
 These fees cover the cost of taking out the business loan, such as underwriting or funding costs.

 Similar to origination fees, some institutions charge a packaging fee.
 These fees cover various lender costs; some lenders charge a packaging fee instead of an origination fee.
 For example, the Small Business Administration (SBA) does not charge origination fees but does charge packaging fees.